Sankt-Peterburgskie Vedomosti: 19th and 20th centuries

 Controlled editorially by the liberal journalist Evgeny Korsh since 1863, the Vedomosti was brought to the forefront of the country's political life, as it campaigned for Europeanizing reforms and opposed the conservative stance of the semi-official Moskovskie Vedomosti.
 Korsh repeatedly clashed with censors over his liberal views until 1875, when he was dismissed from the editorial staff and the paper was taken over by the Imperial Ministry of Education.

 After that, the newspaper's circulation and influence declined and it took the Octobrist editorial stance.
 Following the October Revolution, the paper was closed by the Bolsheviks on 11 November 1917 (29 October OC).

 In March 1918 the new Bolshevik government launched the Communist-aligned Petrogradskaya Pravda, which was mainly formed by journalists of the Pravda that had not been transferred to Moscow after it became the new capital.
 Following the renaming of Petrograd into Leningrad in 1924, the paper was rebranded Leningradskaya Pravda.

 Modern newspaper

 On 1 September 1991 the Leningradskaya Pravda was rebranded as the revived Sankt-Peterburgskie Vedomosti.
-On December 28, 1995, the newspaper was reorganized by the St. Petersburg Mayor Office as a joint stock company.
+On December 28, 1995, the St. Petersburg Mayor's Office reorganized the newspaper as a joint stock company.
 It belongs to the JSC Sankt-Peterburgskie Vedomosti Editorial House.
-Vladimir Putin was the first Chairman of the newspaper's Advisory Board until June 1997.
+Vladimir Putin was the first chairman of the newspaper's advisory board until June 1997.

 In 2005 the Rossiya Bank, which is a co-founder of the JSC and had previously owned 20% share of the newspaper, acquired ownership of the Sankt-Peterburgskie Vedomosti.